Revision 22-3; Effective Sept. 9, 2022

 1270 Financial Eligibility

-Title 1 Texas Administrative Code (TAC) Section 353.1155 states that an individual, applicant or member must be financially eligible for Medicaid toss receive the Medically Dependent Children Program (MDCP).
+Title 1 Texas Administrative Code (TAC) Section 353.1155 states that an individual must be determined by the Texas Health and Human Services Commission (HHSC) to be financially eligible for Medicaid to be eligible for the Medically Dependent Children Program (MDCP).

-Program Support Unit (PSU) staff reviews Texas Integrated Eligibility Redesign System (TIERS) to determine if a Medicaid financial eligibility determination is required.
+Program Support Unit (PSU) staff review the Texas Integrated Eligibility Redesign System (TIERS) to determine if a Medicaid financial eligibility determination is required.